secuditor/secuditor-free/README.md

 # Secuditor Free

 Secuditor is a Python based diagnostic security tool for Windows endpoints and networks with a friendly GUI.<br>
-It helps identify vulnerabilities, improve security awareness and simplify forensic analysis.
+It helps identify vulnerabilities, improve device's OpSec and simplify forensic analysis.
 It suits both personal and organizational use.

 ---